IceQ1337/SteamBanChecker/README.md

 - Download this repository as and unpack it wherever you like.
 - Go into the `configs` folder and rename `config.json.example` to `config.json`
 - Edit `config.json` and fill in your **Steam API Key**, **Telegram Bot Token** and **Telegram Chat ID**
-- Type `npm install` into your console of choice to install all necessary Node.js Dependencies
+- Type `npm install` into your console of choice to install all necessary Node.js dependencies
 - Type `npm start` or `node server.js` to start the script.
-  - To find out how to run the script permanently on a server you should check out [forever](https://github.com/foreversd/forever)
+  - To find out how to run the script permanently on a server you should check out [forever](https://github.com/foreversd/forever).

 **Make sure you have everything set up properly and your config is valid without missing information!**

 ## Updating
 In most cases, files only need to be overwritten, renamed or moved, but this project has **no guaranteed backward compatibility** and if the file structure changes during an update, a local installation must be manually adjusted.
-The only files that will remain compatible at all times are database files.
+The only files that will remain compatible at all times are database files if not otherwise stated.

 ## Configuration
 ```Javascript